Portugal offers all-you-can-travel monthly train ticket for €49

 Journeys on all regional trains are included in the price

-Travelling by rail in Portugal just got cheaper with the introduction of a new pass that allows a month’s worth of unlimited travel on all regional trains.
+Travelling by rail in Portugal just got cheaper with the introduction of a new pass that allows a month’s worth of unlimited travel on all regional trains – with the scheme open to all overseas tourists.

 The Passe Ferroviário Nacional, or National Rail Card, costs €49, can only be requested from the 21st day of each month and is then valid from the first to the last day of the following month.